vigneshsweekaran/vigneshsweekaran.github.io/content/jenkins/tutorials/pipeline/01-how-to-create-pipeline-job.md

 In above Jenkinsfile I have created two stages **Build** and **Test**, in both the stages for now I am just executing the echo command in **sh** step

-Now lets see how to create a pipeline job uisng **Jenkinsfile** from github repository.
+Now lets see how to create a pipeline job using **Jenkinsfile** from github repository.

 From Jenkins dashboard, click on **New Item**